CUS30109 Certificate III in Music

 Six years at the Sydney Conservatorium of Music and a music scholarship to London provided much of Daniel's formal training.
 During that time, the Sydney Symphony Orchestra and other prestigious ensembles performed his compositions.
 After completing his studies, Daniel was appointed Music Director for Penrith Christian Fellowship Centre, then Penrith City Church and later Worship Pastor at C3 Mt Annan.

 Daniel is an ordained minister with the Australian Christian Churches.
-His formal qualifications encompass a M.Music Technology (Distinction), A.Arts (Religious Studies), LMusA (Theory), Performers Certificate T.C.L.
+His formal qualifications encompass PhD (candidate), M.Music Technology (Distinction), A.Arts (Religious Studies), LMusA (Theory), Performers Certificate T.C.L.
 (Piano) and a Cert IV Training and Assessment.

 He has owned and run two private music schools, and also lectured for many years at a number of colleges including Hillsong College and the Paradise College of Ministry.